scratch-web/vortex2luau/README.md

 - Run the command bar script

 Reminder that both Vortex and vortex2luau are in their early stages and still need improvement, this will probably need a full recode when studio comes out, as i expect their map system to be handled better.

+vortex2luau will remain open-source forever, i have no plans to make it closed-source whatsoever. vortex2luau is soon to be VorTools.